 - Mental Health is the 'next wave' of the COVID pandemic.
 Social isolation, physical distancing, fear, pandemic related stressors like caring for at-risk children or parents, job loss, supporting children with virtual learning, uncertainty, etc. can all lead to a range of mental health disorders like anxiety, depression and trigger heavier consumption of alcohol and drugs and even post-traumatic stress disorder. - The supply of opioid drugs on the street has become more toxic and extremely dangerous leading to drug poisonings, overdoses, drug-induced psychosis and death.
-Between February 11 and 14, 2023 there we three suspected drug poisoning-related deaths in Waterloo Region. - Primary care providers are seeing an increase in the complexity and acuity of patients coming through their doors and this is also being seen in shelters and encampments. - The list of people seeking a primary care provider in KW4 continues to increase.
-As of February 17, 2023, 5,438 people are on the Health Care Connect Program waiting for connection to a provider.
-This is up from 4,907 on December 1, 2022. - Waitlist for mental health services are continuing to grow with minimal investment in the last 10-years.
-The volume of referrals is also increasing with the most significant increase being for crisis services.
-While people wait for these services, the ED is sometimes the only place people feel they can go for help. - The retention and recruitment of health care professionals over the last year has been challenging.
+As of August 13, 2023, Waterloo Region Paramedics received just under 600 suspected opioid overdose/drug poisoning related calls in KW4 this calendar year and there have been 40 suspected opioid-related deaths. - Primary care providers are seeing an increase in the complexity and acuity of patients coming through their doors and this is also being seen in shelters and encampments. - The list of people seeking a primary care provider in KW4 continues to increase.
+As of June 1, 2023, 4,990 KW4 residents are on the Health Care Connect Program waiting for connection to a provider. - Waitlist for mental health services are continuing to grow with minimal investment in the last 10-years.
+Investments in clinical services have not kept pace with the rapid growth of people to our region, many of whom have arrived with considerable adversities in their past, and complex health and mental health care needs.
+In many areas (i.e., community psychiatry), our region has been historically under resourced. - The volume of referrals is also increasing with the most significant increase being for crisis services.
+While people wait for these services, the ED is sometimes the only place people feel they can go for help. - The retention and recruitment of health care professionals over the last couple of years has been challenging.
 This not only impacts organizations' ability to maximize the number of clients they can see but also impacts the continuity of service clients receive.
 A change in a case workers for a client may require time to build that trusting relationship one where they are comfortable sharing their challenges.